PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 remains exactly 128 IDs and 128 owners.
 No real-model conversion was repeated for this straight-line ownership extraction.

+## Terminal activation-bridge composite characterization

+The post-QKV inventory selected three adjacent unconditional and unconsumed terminal observations: indexed Split/Conv/Concat bridge cleanup, HardSwish-SE summary, and late hard-activation summary.
+The first receives the shared model and LayoutState, the second receives the shared model, and the third receives the exact shared context plus the existing layout-Transpose option.
+The terminal QKV composite and absolute-final pre-ConCat cleanup define the outer boundaries.

+The strict characterization fixes current child order and arguments, shared context alias identity, both outer boundaries, absence of consumers, both layout-option variants, and complete empty-model schemas with lengths `(1, 2, 8)`.
+Its expected failure requires one context owner that forwards `context.model_ir`/`context.layout_state` exactly, preserves the option, and returns all three raw mapping objects unchanged.

+Sequential characterization under core-only `uv` completed with `3 passed, 1 xfailed in 0.59s` focused and
+`443 passed, 1 xfailed in 19.02s` across indexed Split bridge, HardSwish-SE, late hard activation, pre-ConCat boundary, shared-context, terminal validation, architecture, result, and phase-store contracts.
+The sole expected failure is the intentionally absent composite.
+Ruff and whitespace checks passed.

+No production callback, graph mutation, option, schema, context identity, pass order, public API, artifact, dependency, TensorFlow boundary, or store entry changed.
+No real-model conversion was run; the store remains exactly 128 IDs and 128 owners.

 ## Pre-terminal cleanup composite implementation

 `passes/pre_terminal_cleanup_orchestration.py` now owns the characterized